Should I be on Tiktok?

 Alex Hillman presents a smart framework for diving even deeper when you can’t seem to find your audience:

 - Brainstorm how your audiences describe themselves — Spend time Googling for additional terms that your audience may use to describe themselves.
-For example, a blogger may describe themselves as a content marketer, editor, writer, or copywriter.
+For example, a professional blogger may describe themselves as a content marketer, editor, writer, or copywriter.

 - Dig deeper with industry-specific jargon, tools, and techniques — Dig deep into conferences, hardware, software, events, to discover jargon and tools that you may not be familiar with.
 For example, if you’re unfamiliar with email marketing, you may not know what a “welcome series” is or how important it is to email marketers.